-This command follows the optional MPE/iX command line syntax.
+NOTE This command follows the optional MPE/iX command line syntax.
 Refer to "Optional Format for MPE/iX Commands" at the beginning of this chapter.

-The name of the file that contains the source code that is to be compiled.
+textfile The name of the file that contains the source code that is to be compiled.
 This can be any ASCII or toolset access method (TSAM) file.
-The formal progfile The name of the object file to which the Link Editor writes the linked program.
-If you do not specify progfile, the default is \$NEWPASS.
+The formal file designator is COBTEXT.
+If you are running HP COBOL II/iX from your terminal, you will probably specify a disk textfile .
+If you do not specify textfile , the default file is \$STDIN. \$STDIN is the current input device, usually your terminal. progfile The name of the object file to which the Link Editor writes the linked program.
+If you do not specify progfile , the default is \$NEWPASS. listfile The name of the file to which the compiler writes the program listing.

-If you are running HP COBOL II/iX from your terminal, you will probably specify a disk textfile.
-If you do not specify textfile, the default file is \$STDIN.

-listfile The name of the file to which the compiler writes the program listing.
 This can be any ASCII file.
 The formal file designator is COBLIST.
-If you do not specify listfile, the default is \$STDLIST. \$STDLIST is usually the terminal masterfile Actual file designator of the file which is merged against textfile to produce a composite source.
+If you do not specify listfile , the default is \$STDLIST . \$STDLIST is usually the terminal in a session or the printer in a batch job. masterfile Actual file designator of the file which is merged against textfile to produce a composite source.
 This can be any ASCII input file.
 Formal file designator is COBMAST.
-Default is that the master file is not read; input is read from textfile, or from \$STDIN, if textfile is not specified.

-newfile Actual file designator of the file created by merging textfile and masterfile.
+Default is that the master file is not read; input is read from textfile , or from \$STDIN, if textfile is not specified. newfile Actual file designator of the file created by merging textfile and masterfile .
 This can be any ASCII output file.
 Formal file designator is COBNEW.

-Default is that no file is written.

-quotedstring A string of no more than 255 characters, including the single or double quotation marks that enclose it, that specifies compile time options.

-The quotedstring string may be used to pass dollar sign (\$) commands to the compiler: "\$command1\$command2\$command3...".
+Default is that no file is written. quotedstring A string of no more than 255 characters, including the single or double quotation marks that enclose it, that specifies compile time options.
+The quotedstring string may be used to pass dollar sign (\$) commands to the compiler: " $command1$, command2, command3".
 The \$ must be the first character in the string, and it must be used to separate multiple commands.
-To extend the quotedstring string over more than one physical line, make an ampersand (&) the last character of one line and continue the quotedstring string onto the next physical line.

-Each \$ command is limited in length to the same size as in the source file:
+To extend the quotedstring string over more than one physical line, make an ampersand ($\&$) the last character of one line and continue the quotedstring string onto the next physical line.
+Each $\$ command is limited in length to the same size as in the source file: